New windows can improve the comfort, energy efficiency and curb appeal of your home.

 To determine if your windows are drafty, press the palm of your hand against the edge of the window where the frame meets the wall.
 If you feel a draft, it’s probably time to replace them.

-2. Your window are getting up there in years.
+2. Your window are getting up in years.

-Standards for window technology have vastly improved in the last 20 years, which means even homes built in the ’70s or ’80s have a lot of opportunity for improvement.
+Standards for window technology have vastly improved in the last 20 years, which means even homes built in the early 2000s have room for improvement.

 Today’s window options include double- and triple-pane glass and expanding foam insulation.
 Some also have gas fillers that insulate the pane, which reduces heat loss in the winter and retains cool air in the summer.